-The AD7675 has a versatile digital interface; it can be interfaced with the host system by using either a serial or parallel interface.
-The serial interface is multiplexed on the parallel data bus.
-The AD7675 digital interface also accommodates both 3 V or 5 V logic by simply connecting the OVDD supply pin of the AD7675 to the host system interface digital supply.
-Finally, by using the $OB/\overline{2C}$ input pin, either two's complement or straight binary coding can be used.
+The AD7677 has a versatile digital interface; it can be interfaced with the host system by using either a serial or parallel interface.
+The serial interface is multiplexed on the parallel databus.
+The AD7677 digital interface also accommodates both 3 V or 5 V logic by simply connecting the OVDD supply pin of the AD7677 to the host system interface digital supply.
+Finally, by using the $OB/\overline{2C}$ input pin, both two's complement or straight binary coding can be used.

-The two signals \overline{CS} and \overline{RD} control the interface.
+The two signals, \overline{CS} and \overline{RD} , control the interface.
 When at least one of these signals is high, the interface outputs are in high impedance.
-Usually, \overline{CS} allows the selection of each AD7675 in multicircuits applications and is held low in a single AD7675 design. \overline{RD} is generally used to enable the conversion result on the data bus.
+Usually, \overline{CS} allows the selection of each AD7677 in multicircuits applications and is held low in a single AD7677 design. \overline{RD} is generally used to enable the conversion result on the databus.